ksu-cs-textbooks/cis400/content/B-git-and-github/09-remote-repositories.md

 ![Home PC with extra commit](/images/b.9.4.png)

-If we later go home and want to get those same commits to our home repository

 {{% notice warning %}}
 If you push or pull changes to a repository that has extra commits, Git merges the extra commits with the pushed ones (as with the **merge** command).
 This can introduce the possibility of _merge conflicts_ when Git is uncertain how to best combine two changes.
-These must be resolved by you as described in the [merge conflict]({{<ref "b-git-and-github/10-merge-conflicts">}}) section.
+These must be resolved by you as described in the [merge conflict]({{<ref "b-git-and-github/11-merge-conflicts">}}) section.
 For this reason, it is _always_ best practice to pull changes into your local branch, fix any merge conflicts, create a new commit, and only then push it to the remote repository.
 This ensures that the main branch code is always in good shape.
 {{% /notice %}}

 ### Remote Repositories